-With engagement season upon us, one of the first tasks you will need to do once you get engaged is create a guest list.
-Major planning decisions regarding location, menu and budget, are all dependent on the number of guests your will be inviting.
-Our advice, start early and follow these six pointers.
+With engagement season upon us, one of the first tasks you will need to do once you get engaged is create a wedding guest list.
+Major planning decisions regarding location, menu and budget, are all dependent on the number of guests you will be inviting.
+Our advice is to start early and follow these pointers.

 Keep in mind, the more guests you invite means the more money that will be spent on food and alcohol.
 There are ways to cut costs, but a larger guest count will mean you will have less to spend on other things such as flowers and decor.

 Don’t feel bad not inviting every long-lost friend you’ve ever known since childhood.
 Your wedding isn’t the time to reunite with friends you haven’t seen in years.
-Only invite people who matter the most to you and were preferably within your social bubble during Covid.
+Only invite people who matter the most to you.